 Price – per person

-4 internal flights with LATAM (Airbus 320 & 319); 2 train journeys; transport by private coach; hotel accommodation; breakfasts, 13 dinners and 10 lunches with wine or beer, water, and coffee; 3 packed lunches with water; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.
+4 internal flights with LAN (Airbus 320 & 319); 3 train journeys; transport by private coach; hotel accommodation; breakfasts, 12 dinners and 9 lunches with wine or beer, water, and coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.

 International flights between London and Lima are not included in the price of the tour.
 We will send the recommended flight options (that will be accompanied by our lecturer and/or tour manager) with your confirmation of booking and ask that you make your own flight reservation.
-The cost of an economy seat at the time of going to press is c. £700 and will be available to book in September 2017.
+The cost of an economy seat at the time of going to press is c. £700.
+Transfers will only be provided around the flights that we recommend.

 Hilton Miraflores, Lima: a comfortable 5-star hotel in the Miraflores district.
-Casa Hacienda Achamaqui, Chachapoyas: a colonial style lodge, equivalent to a 3-star, with beautiful views of the mountains and river.
-Casa Andina Select, Chiclayo a modern and functional 4-star hotel.
 Hotel Libertador Trujillo: 5-star colonial-style hotel in the main square.
 Hotel Tambo del Inka, Urubamba: 5-star hotel with an excellent restaurant.
 Sanctuary Lodge, Machu Picchu: 5-star, the only hotel at the entrance to the site.
 Palacio del Inka, Cuzco: 5-star hotel in a converted palace with attentive service.
+Belmond Andean Explorer train, small but comfortable twin or double bedded cabins with ensuite facilities.
+Public areas include dining, lounge and observation cars.
+Hotel Libertador, Puno: 5-star hotel with superb views of Lake Titicaca.
 Single rooms are doubles for sole use throughout.

-This is a long tour with some lengthy drives.
-There is a substantial amount of walking on the rough ground of archaeological sites, uphill and down so a good level of fitness is essential.
+A good level of fitness is essential.
+Unless you enjoy entirely unimpaired mobility, cope with everyday walking and stair-climbing without difficulty and are reliably sure-footed, this tour is not for you.
+On archaeological sites uneven ground, irregular paving, steps and hills are standard.
 Much of the tour is spent at high altitude (max.
-3399m above sea level) which can exacerbate fatigue.
-Additional insurance may be required and anyone with heart or respiratory problems should seek advice from their doctor.
-Average distance by coach per day: 62 miles.
+3,830m above sea level) which can exacerbate fatigue.
+Additional insurance is required and anyone with heart or respiratory problems should seek advice from their doctor.
+Average distance by coach per day: 30 miles.

 Between 10 and 22 participants.